jeromecoupe/webstoemp/src/blogposts/2020-06-07-performant-data-fetching-with-promises-eleventy.md

 module.exports = getAllPosts;
 ```

-Data from our API is now available in our templates by using the `blogposts` key.
-We can create our list of blogposts and, by using a pagination with a size of 1, we can also create all our blogposts detail pages.
+Data from our API is now available in our templates under the `blogposts` key.
+We can create our list of blogposts and, [using `pagination` with a `size` of `1`](https://www.11ty.dev/docs/pages-from-data/), we can also create all our blogposts detail pages.

-By using requests running in parallel, we fetched our data in a performant manner.
+By having requests running in parallel, we fetched our data in a performant manner.
 When comparing this approach to the more sequential one used in my previous blogpost with the same API, performance is eight to ten times faster.

-Storing that data in a static cache allows us to not constantly hit an API during development.
+Storing that data in a static cache allows us to not constantly hit the API during development.
 I usually delete that cache as part of my build process, so I'm certain that I get fresh data from the API or from the headless CMS every time the site is built.
 If you need your caching to be more versatile and configurable, check out the [`eleventy-cache-assets`](https://github.com/11ty/eleventy-cache-assets) plugin by Zach himself.